pren1/pren1/README.md

 - [A Pipeline Of Pretraining Bert On Google TPU](https://github.com/pren1/A_Pipeline_Of_Pretraining_Bert_On_Google_TPU)

-  A very useful tutorial I wrote when I played around with Google's super fast TPU.
+  A very useful tutorial I wrote when I played around with Google's super-fast TPU.
 Got 40 starts, yeah~!

 - [MMD Variational Autoencoder](https://github.com/pren1/keras-MMD-Variational-Autoencoder)